 Controls whether a user is able to see actions that have been created on any dashboard they have access to.
 When enabled, the user will see an action icon appear in the left menu.
 The user will not be able to add any actions, however, they will be able to see actions that have been added to their dashboard or any dashboard they’ve been given access to view.

-Controls whether a user is able to create, edit, and delete actions on any dashboard they have access to.
+Controls whether a user is able to create, edit, and archive actions on any dashboard they have access to.
 This permission is dependent on the “Access to actions” permission also being enabled.
 Users will also be able to view and assign actions to managers who report upwards to them.

 Access driver comments